coderSpy007/calculateBMI/README.md

 # BMI Calculate
 Feature

--Calculate BMI
+- Calculate BMI

--Give result of health
+- Give result of health

--See history of calculate
+- See history of calculate

--Reset history
+- Reset history